 - Generate information about the strengths and needs of the student as well as strengths and needs of the environmental resources needed to support the student.1

-1 Nebraska Department of Education: Nebraska Autism Spectrum Disorders NETWORK, “Educational Verification in Nebraska,” n.d.
+1 Nebraska Department of Education: Nebraska Autism Spes NETWORK, “Educational Verification in Nebraska,” n.d.
 (1 December 2008)